BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - bring your motion rig to neutral position
 - press the `activate` shortcut you configured (`CTRL` + `HOME` by default).
 This implicitly sets the neutral reference pose for the tracker
 - if necessary you can recalibrate the tracker by pressing the `center` shortcut (`CRTL` + `END` by default) while the motion rig is in neutral position
+- you can increase the filter strength of translational and rotational filter using the following shortcuts:
+    * `translation_increase` (`CTRL` + `+` by default)
+    * `translation_decrease` (`CTRL` + `-` by default)
+    * `rotation_increase` (`CTRL` + `0` by default)
+    * `translation_decrease` (`CTRL` + `9` by default)
+- after modifying filter strength you can save your changes to the application specific configuration file using the `save_config` shortcut (`CTRL` + `SHIFT` + `S` by default).
+If you want to use these values globally for all applicattions you can copy them to the default configuration file `OpenXR-MotionCompensation.ini`.

 ### Notes
+Upon activating a shortcut you get audible feedback, using either the confirmation, warning or error sound configured in your windows system control, depending on the successful execution of the action you activated.

-If you recenter the in-app view during session, it is possible (depending on the application) that you need to do the following steps to get correct motion compensation:
+If you recenter the in-app view during a session the reference pose is reset by default.
+Therefore you should only do that while your motion rig is in neutral position.
+It is possible (depending on the application) that this automatic recalibration is not triggered, causing the view and reference pose to be out of sync and leading to erroneous motion compensation.
+You should do the following steps to get this corrected again:
 - deactivate motion compensation by pressing the `activate` shortcut
 - bring your motion rig to neutral position
 - press the `center` shortcut